REALSDEALS/ToDoes/README.md

 To make life easier and more organized.

 # Version
-Version 0.0.3
+Version 0.0.4

 # Changelog
 The updates will be stated here:
-- Navigation Bar has been implemented, nothing to fancy.
+- Color was changed from Red to Teal.
-- Nav page has been created also.
+- Implemented Google Fonts, main font is 'Montserrat' at the moment.
-- Colors where changed to 'Red.'
-(For now).
+- Fixed some small buggs.

 # Issues
 The known issues will be stated here: